 From Bath, you can travel to Wells by car or by bus.
 Count 50 minutes to drive there.
 You can park in off-street car parks and on the street.
 Please note that there is usually a time limit for on-street parking.
 If you’re travelling from Bath to Wells by bus, the journey takes 1 ½ hours and you’ll need to take the 173/174 bus.

 One of the best places to visit near Bath, the town of Glastonbury is known as a place of pilgrimage.
 The medieval town offers stunning medieval architecture and beautiful country charm.
-The top attractions to visit in Glastonbury are the arresting Glastonbury Abbey, the mysterious Chalice Well and the breathtaking Glastonbury Tor.
+The top attractions to visit in Glastonbury are the colourful high street, the peaceful Glastonbury Abbey, the mysterious Chalice Well and the breathtaking Glastonbury Tor.
 The town also gives its name to the world-famous Glastonbury festival, which takes place in the nearby countryside.

 How to get there